common-workflow-language/cwl-v1.2/CONFORMANCE_TESTS.md

 ## Format of the conformance test file

-Conformance tests consist of input CWL descriptions plus an input CWL object and the expected outputs (or `should_fail: true` if the test is deliberately broken)
+A single conformance test consist of the path to an input CWL document plus an input CWL object and the expected outputs (or `should_fail: true` if the test is deliberately broken)

 They are stored in [`conformance_tests.yaml`](https://github.com/common-workflow-language/cwl-v1.2/blob/main/conformance_tests.yaml)